-• as the set of points equidistant from a fixed point (the focus) and a fixed line (the directrix);
+In coordinate geometry, the parabola belongs to the family of conic sections — curves formed when a plane cuts through a cone.
+Mathematically, a parabola is defined as the set of all points that are equidistant from a fixed point (the focus) and a fixed line (the directrix).

 The best Maths tutors available